2024-07-28

 • Advanced terrestrial and space observation technique development for the above purposes;

-• nternational collaboration for the definition and deployment of networks of terrestrially-
+• International collaboration for the definition and deployment of networks of terrestrially-based space geodetic observatories;

 • Theory and coordination of astrometric observation for reference frame purposes;